 These carts are super inexpensive and great for craft room organization!

-To the left of that is a sewing area.
-I don’t do a ton of sewing so this space is the perfect size.
+To the left of that cube organizer and the rolling cart is a sewing area.
+I don’t do a ton of sewing, so even though this space is small, it’s a perfect size.

 And that pegboard is also a lifesaver!
 I would recommend using one in any craft room if you can.

-There are also a few things hanging on the wall.
-I also added frames around those to give them a home.
+There are a few things hanging on the wall.
+I added frames around them to give them some definition and a “home.”

 Back of the Door Organization

-I put a shoe organizer over the door and then added in a variety of craft supplies.
-Chalkboard labels were used here again.
+I put a shoe organizer over the door and added a variety of craft supplies into the pouches.
+Chalkboard labels were a perfect fit here too.

-The top of that dresser is also printer central for the upstairs crafting room.
+On top of that dresser is a printer center for the upstairs crafting room.

-To the left is a daybed.
-It can be used for guests and also for the kids to hang out while I am working.
+As we continue to move to the left, you’ll see a daybed.
+We use it for guests and the kids use it to hang out while I am working.

-Next to the bed, I have some stacked crates that act like a nightstand but it is also a place to put special mementos.
+Next to the bed, I have some stacked crates that act as a nightstand.
+But, it also doubles as a place to put special mementos.

 Custom Craft Table

-On the left, you can find a couple of hobby holsters hanging off the table.
+You can find a couple of hobby holsters hanging off the table on the left.
 They are great for storing glue guns and sticks.